ogg25/camera-enhancer-docs/programming/android/guide/guide.md

 In this section, you can find some useful APIs that helps you on initialize DCE efficiently.

 1. Setting Template
-    The following template of DCE setting is strongly recommended to be applicated in your first attempt on DCE.
-This setting will be friendly to the majority of mobile devices.
+    The following template is strongly recommended to be applicated in your first attempt on DCE.
+This template will be friendly to the majority of mobile devices.
+By using and optimizing on this template, you will quickly be familiar with DCE.
     ```java
         CameraEnhancer mCamera;
         CameraView cameraView;